PANGZhengyang/PANGZhengyang.github.io/_posts/2025-09-07-minute-english-speak.md

 # 心情和感受

 - make me feel  **energetic** / calm / relaxed / **motivated** / upset
 - quiet and peaceful
 - is a good way to relax / unwind  / reduce stress
 - can give them a sense of achievement
 - can bring back good memories

+# 健康

+- improve / damage my health / memory / coordination skills

+- have a healthy / active /  lifestyle

+- have a balanced / healthy diet
+- are rich in vitamin C
+- contains too much fat and sugar
+- increase the risk of heart disease and high blood pressure
+- cause health problem
+- do outdoor activities
+- enjoy the sun and fresh air / natural beauty
+- get closer to nature
+-

+refill the water 加水

+what souvenir do you recommend?

+best-selling items